Pudasaini-Amit/Project-A/README.md

 # Project-A
-This repository is stores the source code of the website we created on our University project
+This repository stores the source code of the website we created on our University project